praetorian-inc/hashcatJS/README.md

 Using hashcatJS in at interesting way?
-Feel frer to tweet it @praetorianlabs(https://twitter.com/praetorianlabs)
+Feel free to tweet us [@praetorianlabs](https://twitter.com/praetorianlabs)